Invergordon Cruise Port

 Do Cruise Ships Go to Invergordon?

-In 2023 there are 131 cruise ships booked in to visit starting on the 1st of April and ending in mid-October.
-The largest ship this year was P&O Britannia with 3900 guests on board.
+In 2024 there were 118 cruise ships booked in to visit starting on the 3rd of April and ending in mid-October.
+The largest ship this year was MSC Prescioza with 4,000 guests and 1300 crew.

 Invergordon cruise ship port is located within the Cromarty Firth, a large sheltered area of the North Sea.
 The cruise port is the main port for attractions such as Loch Ness, Urquhart Castle, Dunrobin Castle, Cawdor Castle, and Inverness.